 |EDN 265: Teaching English language learners||Fall||

 |EDN 418: Assessment for English Language Learners||Summer I||

 The Watson College of Education offers a minor in English as a Second Language, which leads to Add-On teacher licensure in English as a Second Language for individuals who have earned initial NC teacher licensure.

 To Apply to the ELMS Project

-- Write an essay of goals: two to three pages, double spaced, of a well organized essay outlining your professional goals and how the add-on licensure will support these goals.
+- (ESL Add-On Licensure Participants Only) - Write an essay of goals: two to three pages, double spaced, of a well-organized essay outlining your professional goals and how the add-on licensure will support these goals.
 Send your essay to email@example.com.